 For Women on the Journey of Their Lives: Background and Book

-The journey toward the Fall 2020 publication of my #1 Amazon Best-Seller A Call to Further Becoming: The New Declaration from Women Over 50 began several years ago.
-It has changed my life, and from what readers are saying, its message is changing the lives of others, as well.
+My journey toward the publication of my #1 Amazon Best-Selling book A Call to Further Becoming: The New Declaration from Women Over 50 began several years ago.
+It speaks to the unmistakable impulse women like me are feeling.
+What I learned changed my life, and from what readers are saying it’s changing theirs too.

-* Strong desires to continue contributing to the world, though not necessarily in the same way.
+* A strong desire to continue making a difference in the world though not in the same way.

 * Healthy resistance to assumptions about age and relevance.

-* And a deep desire for spiritual exploration and development.
+* And in many cases, a deep desire for spiritual development.

-Whether we know it or not, we are laying down new tracks for what this stage is about for women everywhere.
+Whether we know it or not, we are laying down new tracks for what this stage is.

 In 2016/17, I interviewed 100 women ages 50-70+ across a mix of racial, socioeconomic, professional, geographic and religious backgrounds.
 The purpose was to find the answers to these questions: